influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ```

 Preserve custom settings from older configuration files when generating a new
 configuration file with the `-config` option.
-For example:
+For example, this overwrites any default configuration settings in the output
+file (`/etc/influxdb/influxdb.conf.new`) with the configuration settings from
+the file (`/etc/influxdb/influxdb.conf.old`) passed to `-config`:

 ```
 influxd config -config /etc/influxdb/influxdb.conf.old > /etc/influxdb/influxdb.conf.new